Introduction to ADU Zoning

 Is your property zoned for an ADU?
 Learn all about zoning in California.

-In California, like most American cities, you can see zoning in action by what isn’t being built.
+In California, like most American cities, you can see zoning in action by what isn’t being built and where.
 Zoning is a simple concept where rules, restrictions, and goals are defined for a geographical area.
 Zoning laws permit or prevent building in a specific location, depending on different project variables.
 In your own community you might see examples of zoning when you travel from a downtown core area with vibrant nightlife and businesses to a quieter residential area with progressively less density.
+Each zone is different, and often cities have multiple zones for the same category.
+For instance, some residential zones may have a different density and lot size requirement than in another residential part of town.

-[Are you interested in building an ADU on your property?
-Check your Zoning Status here]
+Are you interested in building an ADU on your property?
+Check your Zoning Status here to see if your zone is eligible for an ADU.

 While growth in California has slowed for the first time in over a century as a result of an increasingly educated population and shifting immigration patterns, the housing market has not come close to meeting the demand.
 And although California is relatively young compared to other US states, 1 in 5 individuals will be over 65 by 2030.
 A diverse set of consumers are seeking new housing solutions, from families looking to house their aging parents closer to home to short term renters looking for a getaway.